 Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

-If a guy uses a condemn and pulls out before he comes inside you, could I still get pregnant?
+Someone asked us: If a guy uses a condom and pulls out before he comes inside you, could I still get pregnant?

-The second birth control method you’re using is withdrawal, or the pull out method.
-The pull out method is less effective than condoms at preventing pregnancy, and it will not protect either of you from sexually transmitted infections.
-Of every 100 women whose partners use the pull out method by itself, four will become pregnant each year if they always do it correctly.
-But by using condoms and the pull out method together, you and your partner have a high level of protection from pregnancy and sexually transmitted infections.
+Using condoms combined with your partner pulling out (also known as the pull out method), adds another layer of protection against pregnancy.
+Withdrawal is much less effective than condoms at preventing pregnancy, and it will not protect either of you from sexually transmitted infections.
+However, by using condoms and the pull out method together, you and your partner have higher chances of both preventing pregnancy and protecting yourselves from sexually transmitted infections.

-If you want even more protection from pregnancy, you can consider adding another form of birth control that can be used with a condom, such as the birth control pill or spermicide.
+For even more pregnancy prevention power, you can use another form of birth control with your condoms, such as the birth control pill or spermicide.

 Tags: condoms, pull out method, withdrawal